 Least Common Multiple: Finding the Smallest Common Multiple

 In the field of mathematics, many concepts and tools help us solve real-life mathematical problems.
-One of these concepts is the Least Common Multiple, also known as LCM.
+One of these concepts is the Least Common Multiplication, also known as LCM.
 As its name suggests, it is related to multiples.
 In this blog, we'll discuss all about LCM and delve into its utility in real-life problems.

 What is LCM?